SatwaniGovind/Unix-First-Project/README.md

 # UnixFirst-Project
-This is a simple Student Directory created using Shell-Script
+This is a simple Phone Directory for students created using Shell-Script